saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 2. **Set Product Store:**
    - The `productStoreId` from the `ShopifyConfig` is used to set the product store for the order.

-3. **Filter Orders Based on Tags:**
-   - The service checks if the order should be skipped based on tags and configuration settings from `ShopifyConfig`.

-4. **Determine Facility Details:**
-   - The `productStoreId` is used to retrieve the default facility ID from the product store configuration.

-5. **Order Processing Logic:**
-   - The `shopId` from the `ShopifyConfig` is used to map the Shopify order source to a channel ID.

 ### Pseudocode